asayed82/my-sample-agents/README.md

 3. **Create a Cloud SQL instance**

-Create a Cloud SQL instance named `live-agents-db-instance` by following [this doc](https://cloud.google.com/sql/docs/mysql/create-instance).
+Create a Cloud SQL PostgreSQL instance named `live-agents-db-instance` by following [this doc](https://cloud.google.com/sql/docs/postgres/create-instance).

 4. **Create the interview table in Cloud SQL instance**

 Create a table called `interview` with the below schema using the Cloud SQL Studio.
-Refer [to this doc](https://cloud.google.com/sql/docs/mysql/manage-data-using-studio)
+Refer [to this doc](https://cloud.google.com/sql/docs/postgres/manage-data-using-studio)

 ```sql
 CREATE TABLE "public".interview (